-Shilajit, this mysterious resin oozing from the rocks of the Himalayas, has an exceptional mineral richness, with no less than 85 different minerals, making it one of the most complete natural supplements ever discovered.
+Shilajit, this mysterious resin that seeps from the rocks of the Himalayas, has an exceptional mineral richness, with no less than 85 different minerals, making it one of the most complete natural supplements ever discovered.

 Recent scientific studies confirm what tradition already claimed: each mineral present in Shilajit plays a specific role in our body.

-[Insert widget here: Alert/Box] Title: Important Information.
-The minerals are present in small quantities (ppm).
+Important Information.
+The minerals are present in trace amounts (ppm).
 The key components remain fulvic and humic acids.
 Unit: ppm = parts per million (mg/kg).

-The table contains the complete list(*) of minerals contained in pure Shilajit before commercialization: our table allows classifying the elements according to several categories.
+The table contains the complete list(*) of minerals contained in pure Shilajit before commercialization: our table allows the classification of elements into several categories.

-How do Shilajit minerals act on the nervous system and energy?
+How do the minerals in shilajit act on the nervous system and energy?

 [Image of nerve impulse transmission]